 Doctors identify a healthy heartbeat by counting the number of times the heart beats every minute (bpm) during rest.
 This is known as the resting heart rate.

-The range for a healthy resting heart rate varies between individuals, but the American Heart Association (AHA) suggests that it is usually between 60 and 100 bpm.
+The range for a healthy resting heart rate varies between people, but the American Heart Association suggests it is usually between

-The fitter a person is, the lower their resting heart rate becomes.
-Olympic athletes, for example, will usually have a resting heart rate of less than 60 bpm, because their hearts are highly efficient.
+This rate can change.
+It is often lower at night.
+Athletes may also have a resting heart rate of less than 60 bpm because their hearts are highly efficient.

 The heart should beat with a regular rhythm, consisting of double “ba-bum” beats with even spaces in between each.